Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 ..
 [1] I/O is short for input / output, and it includes things like reading / writing a file,
        sending / receiving stuff over the internet, printing to the console, etc.

 ..
-[2] A clever reader might remark that because JavaScript has object equality, even if the
+[2] A clever reader might point out that because JavaScript has object equality, even if the
        ``type`` and ``args`` are the same, the ``IO`` object itself is different.

        That is correct, but it's also irrelevant to this guide.
 Haskell has value equality,